About clinical trial results

 It can take a long time to get results from a trial.

-Sometimes partial results (often called the interim analysis), and occasionally full results, are available in a year or so.
+Sometimes, the trial will have results available within a year.
+This could be the full results or partial results (often called the interim analysis).
 It is more usual for trial results to take between 2 and 5 years.
-It can take 10 years or more particularly for phase 3 trials and cohort studies.
+It can take 10 years or more particularly for phase 3 trials and cohort studies Open a glossary item.
 The research team may not start looking at the results until several years after the last person entered the trial.

 When research teams analyse trial results, they look at what they call end points.
 How long it takes to get full results will depend on what the end point is.